mmiscool/BREP/docs/features/fillet.md

 ## Inputs
 - `edges` – pick edges directly or select faces to expand into their boundary edges.
-- `radius` – constant radius used for every edge.
+- `radius` – constant radius applied to every edge.
+- `resolution` – number of segments around the fillet tube; increase for smoother large radii.
-- `inflate` – expands subtracting tools to avoid coplanar leftovers; ignored for closed loops.
+- `inflate` – offsets tangency curves and end caps to avoid coplanar leftovers; closed loops skip the wedge inset to avoid self‑intersection.
-- `capBulgeStart` / `capBulgeEnd` – optional amount to puff the end caps when cutting material.
 - `direction` – `INSET` cuts material, `OUTSET` unions material back.
+- `combineEdges` – OUTSET-only; hulls fillet ends that share a vertex so corner seams stay closed.
+- `showTangentOverlays` – adds pre-inflate tangency polylines to the helper tube for debugging.
 - `debug` – keeps helper bodies visible and logs extra diagnostics.

 ## Behaviour
-- All selected edges must belong to the same solid.
-The feature remeshes that solid before cutting so the section frames are stable, then remaps the selection to the new topology.
+- All selected edges must belong to the same solid; face picks expand to boundary edges before the builder runs.
-- Chamfer helpers are booleanned sequentially; when direction is `INSET` the feature nudges coplanar caps to keep the final face set clean.
+- Helper tube/wedge bodies are generated per edge and booleaned in sequence (union for OUTSET, subtract for INSET).
+When `combineEdges` is enabled, shared OUTSET corners are hulled together before the boolean to close gaps.
+- Closed-loop paths suppress the wedge inset used for INSET cuts so the cutter does not self-intersect; tangency offsets still keep the fillet slightly inflated to avoid coplanar seams.
-- After blending, the original solid is removed and the simplified result is returned.
-Enabling `debug` leaves the helper bodies in the scene for inspection.
+- On success the original solid is replaced by the blended result.
+Enabling `debug` leaves the helper tube/wedge (and any corner hulls or tangent overlays) in the scene for inspection.